Laneway Suites

 The financial case for a laneway suite rests on two legs: rental income during your ownership and increased property value when you sell.
 Understanding both is essential to evaluating whether this investment makes sense for your specific situation.

-On the property value side, a legal, permitted laneway suite adds to your home's assessed value and broadens your buyer pool when you eventually sell.
-Buyers who can use rental income to qualify for a larger mortgage are a distinct and growing segment of the Toronto market, and a legal suite gives them that tool.
+On the property value side, a legal, permitted laneway suite adds to your home's value and broadens your buyer pool when you eventually sell.
+Buyers who can use rental income to help qualify for a larger mortgage are a distinct and growing segment of the Toronto market, and a legal suite gives them that tool.

 The full list of as-of-right parameters is below.
 Your design must satisfy all of them to qualify for the streamlined path.